pmhahn/pmhahn.github.io/_posts/2019-02-28-git-filter-branch.md

 categories: git
 ---

-[git filter-branch](https://git-scm.com/docs/git-filter-branch) can be used to rewrite the history of one or more branches.
+`git-filter-branch` can be used to rewrite the history of one or more branches.
+As a [Debian Developer](https://www.debian.org/) working for [Univention GmbH](https://www.univention.de/) I often have to work with Debian packages.
+Here are some more examples from my daily work.

 Removing files
 ==============
-The manual page for `git-filter-branch` contains several examples already.
+The manual page for [git filter-branch](https://git-scm.com/docs/git-filter-branch) contains several examples already.

 The following two commands can be used to remove the file `filename` from all commits in the current branch:
 ```bash